scp589/blogwebsite/README.md

 # blogwebsite
-this a blog website make with php i will updating it time to time and add more functionality and anybody can use this code and make cahnges developer sunny pundhir
+this a blog website make with php i will updating it time to time and add more functionality and anybody can use this code and make changes. developer sunny pundhir